A partnership of the National Park Service and the United States Forest Service.

 CAMPFIRES

-Campfires are generally allowed within the John Muir Wilderness below "tree line" (around 10,000 feet), though there are exceptions.
+Campfires are generally allowed within the John Muir Wilderness below “tree line” (around 10,000 feet), though there are exceptions.
 Check campfire regulations in the Inyo National Forest and Sierra National Forest for specifics.
-For the Sierras, here's a useful PDF summary of the National Forest's WIlderness Regs.

 In places where fires are allowed, make sure to always follow smart campfire guidelines.